thecodingmachine/quiz-demo-magento/README.md

 - Run `composer install`
 - Browse to the website root directory and run Magento install.
     - During install, enable the `Use Web Server (Apache) Rewrites` option.
+- Copy the `.htaccess.sample` file to `.htaccess`
+- Browse in the website and make sure the Apache rewrites are correctly set-up (you may need to tweek the .htaccess file and most notably the RewriteBase parameter).
 - Browse to http://[your-website]/[path-to-magento]/vendor/mouf/mouf and run Mouf install process
 - Connect to Magento administration http://[your-website]/[path-to-wordpress]/admin
 - Purge your cache (System > Cache Management)